SanderMertens/flecs/docs/HierarchiesManual.md

 The following two sections describe in more detail how the different hierarchy storages are implemented.

 ### ChildOf storage details
-`ChildOf` hierarchies are implemented as regular "fragmenting" Flecs relationships.
-This means that each unique `(ChildOf, parent)` pair is conceptually similar to a component.
-This means that the performance of `ChildOf` hierarchies is predictable, as almost all component operations have O(1) time complexity.
-Additionally, it also means that querying for components of children for a specific parent is fast, as components can be accessed as plain arrays.
+`ChildOf` hierarchies are implemented as regular "fragmenting" Flecs relationships, where each unique `(ChildOf, parent)` pair is conceptually similar to a component.
+As a result the performance of `ChildOf` hierarchies is predictable, as almost all component operations have O(1) time complexity.
+Additionally, it also means that querying for components of children for a specific parent is fast, as components can be accessed as contiguous plain arrays.
 For example:

 ```cpp
 ecs_query_t *q = ecs_query(world, {